House prices are determined by housing supply, housing demand, and housing affordability.

-Housing demand tends to pick up in the summer because most home sales occur during the spring and summer.
-Housing demand is expected to be strong this spring because the economy is doing well and people have jobs in most parts of the country.
+Housing demand is expected to remain strong because the economy is doing well and people have jobs in most parts of the country.
 The chart to the right illustrates how there are more jobs available today than at any point in the past 15 years as measured by the Job Openings and Labor Turnover Survey (JOLTS) report.

 Housing Affordability: Can Buyers Afford Houses at Current Prices?

-Conclusion: we anticipate an increase in house prices over the next several months because housing supply is likely to remain low, housing demand is likely to increase, and houses will continue to remain affordable for most buyers.
+Conclusion: we anticipate stable house prices over the next several months because housing supply is likely to remain balanced, housing demand is likely to remain strong, and buying a house is likely to remain affordable vs. renting for many buyers.
 Please contact me for specific information on housing supply, housing demand and housing affordability in your local market.